Aron3888/Common-names/README.md

 The answer given by the newspaper was 19, 31, 29, 16, 25, 23, 28 and 27.

 ## Haskell programming
 I used Haskell language to solve the common names problem and printed out [(19,31,29,16,25,23,28,27)].

-Three testers ensure that your code can run correctly.
+**Three testers in tests file ensure that your code can run correctly.**